giwajossy/giwajossy/README.md

 I acknowledge every human’s uniqueness.
 This helps me develop workable and practical solutions to real-world problems.
 My philosophical approach to problem solving sets me apart.

-- 🔭 Currently working on a research exploring the psychology of fashion; what people wear, and how it affects mood and energy.
+- 🔭 Currently exploring the psychology of fashion; what people wear, and how it affects mood and energy.
 Buzz me if you're interested, as i'm looking to collaborate on this.
-- 📫 How to reach me: giwajossy@gmail.com

 ### Connect with me: